voschezang/coding-handbook/programming-paradigms.md

 Tradeoff's for application structure.
 The best choice is *context-dependent* (i.e. ambiguous).
-Always assume a continuum when making decisions.
+Always assume a continuum when making **decisions**.

+* In addition, consider the impact, and whether the decision is easily reversible (or adaptable).

 ### General